 It may sound complicated, but it is really quite simple.
 If the bite is incorrect, even if the smile looks attractive, trouble is not far behind.

-Neuromuscular dentistry is the art and science of using the relaxed position of the muscles of the head and neck to place the jaw into an optimal physiologic position.
+Neuromuscular dentistry for TMJ treatment is the art and science of using the relaxed position of the muscles of the head and neck to place the jaw into an optimal physiologic position.
 Twenty-five years of research and clinical experience have shown this technique to be effective in treating patients with various levels of head and neck pain.
 It is also used in finding the optimal jaw position before restorative dentistry and greatly increases the longevity of restorations and natural dentition.
 Whenever the jaw joint, also known as the temporomandibular joint, is misaligned and causing problems, the condition is known as TMJ.

 To find out how our dentist, Dr. Ronald W. Konig, can help you with neuromuscular dentistry care, please call us at 713-668-2289.

 - How Common is TMJ?

 - Contact Us Today

 The temporomandibular joint (TMJ), which connects your jaw to your skull, is one of the most complex joints in your body.
 It utilizes both a hinge action and sliding motions to enable your jaw to move up and down and side to side.
 Your lower jaw has rounded ends that move in and out of the joint socket when you perform routine functions such as talking, chewing and yawning.
 Cartilage covers the bones of the joint, and shock-absorbing disks separate the joint’s ball and socket to ensure that all movements are smooth.